wilu-conference/wilu-conference.github.io/register.md

 Full refunds will be available for cancellations made prior to May 28, 2021.
 Cancellations made after this date will not receive a refund.
 To cancel your registration, please email Dalhousie Conference Services at: onlreg@dal.ca

-**Pheedloop**

-WILU 2021 will be held on conference software -Pheedloop-.
-An invitation to join the software and create your attendee profile will be sent out to you from Pheedloop between June 7th and June 9th, 2021.
-Please watch your email during the dates for an email from the Pheedloop system.